Advice from Departments

 What majors/minors/concentrations can students pursue in your department/program?

-Majors: Economics, Economics with a Concentration in Financial Markets;
+Majors: Economics; Economics with a Concentration in Financial Markets.

 What course(s) should a student plan to take in their first year if they intend to major/minor in your department/program?

 Students interested in economics should look to have completed EC133, EC134 (requires EC133), and calculus (MA120 or higher) by the end of their first year.
 If students arrive with credit for EC133 and/or EC134, they might consider taking an EC200-level elective course or re-taking EC133/EC134 to gain experience taking economics courses at the college level within our department.
 EC133, EC134, and calculus are offered every semester.
 Our EC200-level elective offerings vary by term, but at least some are offered every semester.
-Note, too, because students often ask: First-year students are ineligible to take EC223 or EC293.
+Note, too, because students often ask: First-year students are ineligible to take EC223, EC224, or EC293.

 What course(s), if any, does your department/program offer that would fulfill a distribution and/or diversity requirement?